-Since forming in Shibuya back in 2010, MAN WITH A MISSION have become a worldwide punk rock phenomenon, selling out mammoth stadium shows in Japan and performing at rock festivals across the globe.
+Since forming in Shibuya back in 2010, MAN WITH A MISSION has become a worldwide punk rock phenomenon, selling out mammoth stadium shows in Japan and performing at rock festivals across the globe.
 Returning for the first time since their tour with Zebrahead last year, they now have set their eyes on their first London headline performance as part of their short 2016 European tour.
 We caught up with guitarist Jean-Ken Johnny to find out more about the band and their time in the UK.

 How does it feel to be playing your first ever London headline show?